santileortiz/pymk/README.md

 **A:** Mainly, because it's the scripting language I'm most familiar with and has intuitive syntax.
-Also, it comes preinstalled in Linux (my main development environment), has some degree of metaprogramming built in and is multiplatform (although, I don't make guarantees of all code in Pymk being multiplatform as I only test in Linux and OSX).
+Also, it comes preinstalled in Linux (my main development environment), has some degree of metaprogramming built in and is multiplatform.

 ##